vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ### Environments

-The environment in which execution will happen is stored in the generic type `EvmEnv<D, H>`, where `D` is a connected database and `H` represents the type of block header.
-Database connected to Engine vary between Guest, Host and testing environment.
+The environment in which the execution will take place is stored in the generic type `EvmEnv<D, H>`, where `D` is a connected database and `H` represents the type of the block header.
+The database connected to Engine varies between the Guest, Host and testing environment.

 #### Block header

 The block header type might vary on different sidechains and L2s.
-Currently, `EthBlockHeader` originally implemented by Steel is used.
-Whether we can reuse the type from Reth instead is an open question.

 #### Life cycle

 The environment is created in the host and converted into `EvmInput` and serialized.
-Data is then sent over standard input to the guest and deserialized in the guest. `EthEvmInput` is an `EvmInput` specialized by `EthBlockHeader`.
+The data is then sent over standard input to the guest and deserialized in the guest. `EthEvmInput` is an `EvmInput` specialized by `EthBlockHeader`.

-`EvmInput` stores state and storage trees as sparse Ethereum Merkle Patricia Trie implemented by `MPT` structures witch is a wrapped Node.
-Sparse tree is very similar to standard MPT in that it includes four standard node types, however it only data necessary to execution and in place of unused nodes uses special node called `Digest`.
+`EvmInput` stores state and storage trees as sparse Ethereum Merkle Patricia Trie implemented by `MPT` structures, which is a wrapped Node.
+The sparse tree is very similar to the standard MPT in that it includes four standard node types.
+However, it only keeps data necessary to execution and in place of unused nodes it uses a special node called `Digest`.

-Data is deserialized by host with `EVMInput.into_env()` function.
+The data is deserialized by host with the `EVMInput.into_env()` function.
 Additionally, this method verifies header hashes (current and ancestors). `StateDb::new` calculates bytecodes hashes and storage roots.

 ### Verification of input data

 The guest is required to verify all data provided by the host.
 Validation of data correctness is split between multiple functions:
 - `EVMInput.into_env` verifies:
     - equality of subsequent ancestor block hashes
-    - equality of header.state_root and actual state_root
+    - equality of `header.state_root` and actual `state_root`
 - `StateDb::new` calculates:
     - smart contracts bytecode hashes
     - storage roots